Exploring the Impact of anti-shadowing effect on Unintegrated Gluon Distributions in the MD-BFKL Equation: Abstract

 \section{Abstract}

-This paper presents an analysis of the MD-BFKL equation, taking into consideration both shadowing and anti-shadowing effects in gluon recombination.
-We successfully derive analytical expressions for unintegrated gluon distributions by solving the MD-BFKL equation with and without the inclusion of the anti-shadowing effect.
-By comparing these solutions with the CT18NLO gluon distribution function, the study reveals that the anti-shadowing effect has a notably stronger impact on the behavior of unintegrated gluon distribution in regions of large rapidity and momentum.
+This paper presents a comprehensive analysis of the MD-BFKL equation, considering both shadowing and anti-shadowing effects in gluon recombination processes.
+By deriving analytical expressions for unintegrated gluon distributions through the solution of the MD-BFKL equation, with and without the incorporation of anti-shadowing effect, we offer new insights into the influence of these effects on the behavior of unintegrated gluon distributions.
+Our results, when compared to the CT18NLO gluon distribution function, demonstrate that the anti-shadowing effect has a notably stronger impact on the characteristics of unintegrated gluon distributions, particularly in regions of high rapidity and momentum.
+This work significantly contributes to the understanding of gluon recombination mechanisms and their implications in high energy physics.